KokTeng00/AuTexTification_Challenge/README.md

-# AuTexTification Evaluation
+# AuTexTification Evaluation from the organizer
-This repo contains the script the organizers will use to evaluate the submissions.
+This evaluation scripts provided by the organizers will use to evaluate the submissions.

-As participant, you can use it as well to evaluate your models during the training phase of the competition.

 ## Getting started